-Her theatre credits include Life is Impossible (subtlenuance/Old 505 Theatre), The Serpent’s Teeth directed by Kristine Landon-Smith at the King’s Cross Theatre, Sydney Fringe Festival show How To Change The World And Make Bank Doing It (Becker/Warwick), Kiss of the Gallery Guard (Scene Theatre Sydney), Through These Lines (TurnAround Productions), Helena in A Midsummer Night’s Dream and Luciana in The Comedy of Errors (Shakespeare by the Sea), Julius Caesar (Anthony Skuse), W;t and Cosi (New Theatre), Mongrels and Roberto Zucco (ACTT).
+Her theatre credits include Life is Impossible (subtlenuance/Old 505 Theatre), The Serpent’s Teeth directed by Kristine Landon-Smith (HBR/KXT), Sydney Fringe Festival show How To Change The World And Make Bank Doing It, Kiss of the Gallery Guard (Scene Theatre Sydney), Through These Lines (TurnAround Productions), Helena in A Midsummer Night’s Dream and Luciana in The Comedy of Errors (Shakespeare by the Sea), Julius Caesar (Anthony Skuse), W;t and Cosi (New Theatre).

-Chloë’s short film and TV experience includes roles in TV/web series Watch With Mother (The Glue Society), TV series Deadly Women and Out of the Blue, award-winning short film Shift by James Croke, Taser (Chesterfilm), Sarah Sloane: The Rash (Curl Co Productions), Painful Poetry (Santa Shorts Productions) and The Truth, Deep End and Boss Assassins (AFTRS).
+Chloë’s short film and TV experience includes roles in TV/web series Watch With Mother (The Glue Society), TV series Deadly Women and Out of the Blue, award-winning short film Shift by James Croke, Taser (Chesterfilm), Sarah Sloane: The Rash (Curl Co Productions), Painful Poetry (Santa Shorts Productions) and Joy, The Truth, Deep End and Boss Assassins (AFTRS).

 Her voiceover work includes corporate, commercial, narrative and character voiceover in English and German, as well as IVR.
 Chloë is currently the voice of the Amaysim Mobile customer service hotline.

 Chloë’s writing includes a monologue Tampax? which she performed at the Storyteller Festival 2019, a short play Playing Dirty performed at Short & Sweet 2005 as well as English translations of German plays Threesome Without Simone performed at ATYP and I’m Sorry Dad But I Have To, published in Germany in 2011.